Cashew Fruit from Goa & Konkan

 The rosin within the fruit shells is employed as a pesticide and within the production of plastics; it is also necessary for ancient medicines.

-The cashew apple is employed regionally in beverages, jams, and jellies, though most cultivation is directed toward producing the precious seed crop.
+The cashew apple is employed regionally in beverages, jams, and jellies.
+However, most cultivation is directed toward producing the precious seed crop.

 Elements of the cashew should be handled with care by inclined people because it's associated with common poison ivy and poison sumac.